werf/werf/docs/pages_en/quickstart.md

    - A front-end web app in Python or ASP.NET Core lets you vote for one of the two options;
    - A Redis or NATS queue collects new votes;
    - A .NET Core, Java or .NET Core 2.1 worker consumes votes and stores them in…
-   - A Postgres or TiDB database backed by a Docker volume;
+   - A PostgreSQL or TiDB database backed by a Docker volume;
    - A Node.js or ASP.NET Core SignalR web-app shows the results of the voting in real-time.